ctrlo/GADS/changelist.md

 - Now able to edit region and organisation names
 - Sorting on PDU or Region within the users page no longer results in an error
 - Fixed issue where multi-value mandatory fields were not erroring correctly

-## In progress

-- Installation scripts and instructions
-  - Updated Readme for installation
-- Version tracking
-- Type ahead functionality for filters when creating a field
-- Type ahead functionality for column/field filtering
-- Drag and Drop for files